Adarshh7/LeetCode/README.md

-# LeetCode Solutions
+# LeetCode
 LeetCode problems solved by me (in java) & named correspondent to problem's number in LeetCode.
-Codes are only compilable in LeetCode IDE with its predefined function arguments.
+Codes are only compilable in LeetCode IDE with its predefined function arguments only.